MarcellaHarr/nashville_housing_data/README.md

 ## In SQL Server
 Unfortunately, I didn't notate the initial data type for the columns, the total of nulls or count of distinct values.
 I have split my queries into multiple files for categorzing as specific tasks.

 Post cleaned, there are a total of 21 columns and 56,477 rows not including the header.
+Also, a total of 26 query statements.

 To see more of my work, please visit my portfolio at: [Data-Folio](https://marcellaharr.github.io/portfolio/).